-According to the DEA, etizolam usually takes effect within a half-hour to two hours, and it has a half-life of 3.4 hours.
-Etizolam’s effects generally peak in 3-5 hours and last 6-8 hours on average.
-Higher doses may stay in the body for longer.
-When etizolam wears off, withdrawal symptoms can start.
-The withdrawal symptoms may begin in as little as eight hours, peaking within 3-5 days, and lasting about 10 days on average.
-Since etizolam is similar to benzodiazepine drugs, which are never recommended to be stopped “cold turkey,” medical detox is the safest method to remove etizolam from the body.
+According to the DEA, etizolam has a half-life of 3.4 hours.
+1 In dependent individuals, when etizolam wears off, withdrawal symptoms can start.
+Since etizolam is similar to benzodiazepine drugs, which are never recommended to be stopped “cold turkey,” medical detox may be the safest method of withdrawal management.

-Detox generally lasts 5-7 days and may include the use of medications and supportive care in a specialized and medically supervised facility.
-Etizolam may be slowly tapered off in a safe manner to avoid any rebound side effects from overactivity of the central nervous system after it has been suppressed by the drug for so long.
-Longer-acting benzodiazepine drugs may be substituted for etizolam during detox and then slowly weaned off.
-By using a tapering schedule, the dangerous and more difficult withdrawal symptoms can be managed and controlled.
-Medications that are specific to certain symptoms of withdrawal can be helpful.
+Detox may include the use of medications and supportive care in a specialized and medically supervised facility.
+Longer-acting benzodiazepine drugs may be substituted for etizolam during detox and then slowly weaned off to avoid any rebound side effects from overactivity of the central nervous system after it has been suppressed by the drug for so long.
+By using a tapering schedule, the dangerous and more difficult withdrawal symptoms can be managed and controlled.9

 Lethal Dose of Etizolam